Maine House OKs switch to Indigenous Peoples Day

 Republican Rep. MaryAnne Kinney previously said some critics are concerned "eliminating" history could lead to repeating it.

-But Rep. Rena Newell, who represents Passamaquoddy tribe, said the bill would correct "long-standing history."
+But Rep. Rena Newell, a non-voting representative of the Passamaquoddy Tribe, said the bill would correct "long-standing history."

-Note: This story has been corrected to show that the House voted Tuesday, not Wednesday.